-Why Buy ENERGY STAR windows and doors?
+What are the benefits of ENERGY STAR windows and patio doors?

-The SHGC refers to the amount of heat from the sun that windows and doors allow into the home.
-The lower the number, the greater the ability to reduce the amount of heat absorbed into the home.
+The SHGC refers to how well the product blocks heat caused by sunlight.
+The lower the number, the greater the product’s ability to reduce the amount of heat absorbed into the home.